mechawrench/wificom-lib/README.md

 ## Installation

-1. Drag and drop the wificom folder in this repository to your lib folder in your CIRCUITPY drive
+1. Drag and drop the "wificom" folder in this repository to your "lib" folder in your "CIRCUITPY" drive
-1. Drag and drop the code.py file to your CIRCUITPY drive, replace existing code.py
+1. Drag and drop the "code.py" file to your "CIRCUITPY" drive, replace existing "code.py"
-1. Drag and drop the boot.py file into the CIRCUITPY drive, replace existing boot.py
+1. Drag and drop the "boot.py" file into the "CIRCUITPY" drive, replace existing "boot.py"
 1. Install dmcomm-python into the repository
-    1. Drag and drop the lib/dmcomm folder into the lib folder in your CIRCUITPY drive
+    1. Drag and drop the "lib/dmcomm" folder into the lib folder in your "CIRCUITPY" drive
 1. Install the following libs, find all of these in the libs folder of the CircuitPython [AdaFruit bundle](https://github.com/adafruit/Adafruit_CircuitPython_Bundle/releases) (8.x mpy archive) (7.x CircuitPython version might work, use the appropriate bundle)
    1. adafruit_bus_device
    1. adafruit_esp32spi